-- In Each semester during the sophomore year, the student will choose between: a) ENGS 204 Environmental Engineering Principles I or a science elective - b) CIVL 201 Introduction to Civil Engineering or CIVL 202 Transportation - These courses must be passed with a grade of C (2.0) or better. - Approved science electives in the sophomore or second year of the program are: BIOL 222 Biology for Engineers; BIOL 223 Ecology; and SCI 301 Earth Science for Engineers. - Students are not allowed to enroll in any junior level or third year courses before completing all prerequisite mathematics, science and engineering science courses. - Every civil engineering student is required to take an approved course in the Manhattan College School of Business.
+- These courses must be passed with a grade of C (2.0) or better. - Students are required to take one approved science elective in their sophomore or second year of the program.
+They may take this class either in the fall or in the spring semester.
+Approved science electives are: BIOL 222 Biology for Engineers, together with BIOL 224 BiologyForEngineers Laboratory; BIOL 223 Ecology; and SCI 301 Earth Science for Engineers. - Students are not allowed to enroll in any junior level or third year courses before completing all prerequisite mathematics, science and engineering science courses. - Every civil engineering student is required to take an approved course in the Manhattan College School of Business.
 This course will substitute for one general education course. - Students are not allowed to repeat the course more than three times.
 Failure to successfully complete the course in three attempts will lead to dismissal from the program.